-- Acute injury:This is an injury that occurs as a result of a specific, identifiable trauma, such as a fall or car accident.
+- Acute injury:This is an injury that occurs due to a specific, identifiable trauma, such as a fall or car accident.
 It typically will heal when the underlying problem is fixed.
 Pain lasts a few days to a few weeks, on average.

-- Sub-acute injury:Also often caused by a specific event, a sub-acute injury typically lasts longer and requires more care, such as physical therapy.
+- Sub-acute injury:Also typically caused by a specific event, a sub-acute injury usually lasts longer and requires more care, such as physical therapy.
 Pain lasts a few weeks to about three months, on average.

 - Chronic:Chronic pain is something that will last for the remainder of your life or until a necessary surgery or other corrective procedure or treatment is implemented.
-Chronic pain may require steroid injections, nerve blocks, surgery, orthotic devices, or long term physical therapy and rehabilitation.
-Many times, chronic pain is not curable, but can only be treated.
+Chronic pain may require steroid injections, nerve blocks, surgery, orthotic devices, or long-term physical therapy and rehabilitation.
+Often, chronic pain is not curable but can only be treated.

 It is also worth mentioning that some back pain may not actually be due to a back injury.
-Perhaps the most common auto accident injury is whiplash.
-This is a term used to define injuries to soft tissue structures of the neck and cervical spine, caused by a rapid back and forth motion of the head.
-This can cause painful inflammation, irritation, and a constant ache.
-While most pain is in the neck, it can also radiate and lead to pain in your upper back and shoulders.
+For example, the most common auto accident injury is whiplash.
+This is a term used to define injuries to soft tissue structures of the neck and cervical spine, caused by the head’s rapid back and forth motion.
+This can cause painful inflammation, irritation, and constant ache.

 - Dizzy spells